Puerto Vallarta’s History from the 1500s until Today

 Marina Vallarta, view of the lighthouse

-In contrast with Cancun, Ixtapa or Huatulco - government planned resort destinations – Puerto Vallarta is somewhat of an accidental resort town.
+In contrast with Cancun, Ixtapa, or Huatulco – government-planned resort destinations – Puerto Vallarta is somewhat of an accidental resort town.

 Tall and elegant, palm trees never bend too much in Puerto Vallarta.
 Although winds may blow, they never reach the fury of hurricane force.
 The geographical situation of the bay protects it from the storms that cause such devastation in other tropical destinations.
 All in all, our climate has to be among the best in the world, especially during the winter, when the days are sunny and the nights are cool.

 In the downtown area, overhead wires are being cabled underground, to the delight of photographers and strollers, that now will be able to enjoy Puerto Vallarta’s architecture where white walls are interrupted only by flowerpots blooming with bougainvillea, geranium, hibiscus, copa de oro and splendid ferns.
-The city streets have always been paved in cobbled stones, but now, these river rocks have been set in concrete to create a much smoother and durable surface.
+The city streets have always been paved in cobblestones, but now, these river rocks have been set in concrete to create a much smoother and more durable surface.

-Fortunately water is abundant in Puerto Vallarta.
+Fortunately, water is abundant in Puerto Vallarta.
 And now, thanks to a new radial well in the Ameca river, our source will soon double, enabling the destination to continue its growth without water concerns.

 Things have changed since the first airplane landed here in 1931.
 Today Puerto Vallarta hotels range from small, economical inns to magnificent luxury hotels.
-Important national and international airline companies provide services that connect Vallarta to the principal cities of the U.S. and europe.
-Luxury cruise ships dock here on a daily basis and a good highway connects the town to Tepic, Guadalajara and the rest of the country.
+Important national and international airline companies provide services that connect Vallarta to the principal cities of the U.S. and Europe.
+Luxury cruise ships dock here on a daily basis and a good highway connects the town to Tepic, Guadalajara, and the rest of the country.

 Puerto Vallarta offers a multitude of things to do and places to see, but there are also some great two-day or weekend trips nearby available.
 These getaways are for those who frequent Puerto Vallarta Mexico or perhaps live here full-time and are looking for something new.
-You can travel by car, bus, ship or by airplane, and the accommodations can range from small countryside inns to luxurious villas long the coast – something for all budgets.
+You can travel by car, bus, ship or by airplane, and the accommodations can range from small countryside inns to luxurious villas along the coast – something for all budgets.

 All around PV, just minutes from downtown, there are easily reached areas of great natural beauty, ideal for a day’s outing or a picnic.
-Some even have there own hotels where it is possible for a visitor to “get away from it all” for a few days.
+Some even have their own hotels where it is possible for a visitor to “get away from it all” for a few days.
 Some of the favorite spots are Bucerías, Mismaloya, Quimixto and Yelapa, most of these only reachable by boat.

-South Coastal Zone
+South Zone Home, Puerto Vallarta

-The area between Marina Vallarta and downtown Vallarta is where you can find most of the hotels and three shopping malls with over 100 shops offering everything from traditional souvenirs to fashionable boutiques and modern grocery stores as well restaurants and coffee shops.
+The area between Marina Vallarta and downtown Vallarta is where you can find most of the hotels and three shopping malls with over 100 shops offering everything from traditional souvenirs to fashionable boutiques and modern grocery stores as well as restaurants and coffee shops.

-South of Puerto Vallarta are some of the most prestigious residential areas, featuring homes with spectacular architecture nestled in the jungle, with fabulous views of the Puerto Vallarta and the bay.
+South of Puerto Vallarta is some of the most prestigious residential areas, featuring homes with spectacular architecture nestled in the jungle, with fabulous views of Puerto Vallarta and the bay.
 This is where the Sierra Madre mountains meet the shores of Banderas Bay, creating an environment of beautiful beaches with a rich jungle backdrop.

-Come and rest in Pto.
+Las Caletas, come and rest and relax in Pto.
 Vallarta

 The Federal Government, in conjunction with the state governments of Jalisco and Nayarit as well as some private enterprises, have begun an important program for the development of tourism in the entire Banderas Bay area under the name Vallarta Nayarit.

 Puerto Vallarta is the ideal place for anyone who likes water sports.
-Here one can skindive, waterski, go deep-sea fishing, windsurfing or even try the exciting parasailing.
+Here one can skin-dive, waterski, go deep-sea fishing, windsurfing or even try the exciting parasailing.